Aleksandr-biochem/de_novo_miniprotein_design/README.md

 ### 2.1 Run RifGen

 Create a cache dir for RifGen somewhere on your system.
 This dir is populated on first run and then never changes.
 Execute `run_rifgen.py` providing this cache dir.
-RifGen run will take about 6-9 hours, so it is better to launch it with slurm:
+RifGen run will take about 6-9 hours, so it is better to launch with slurm:

 ```
 cd 2_docking